 Q: Will the school in my new neighborhood offer special education programs?

 A: Yes.
 There are several federal laws that require public schools to provide a free appropriate public education (FAPE) to all children, regardless of handicapping condition.
 The most notable of these is the IDEA, the Individuals with Disabilities Education Act.
 IDEA is the nation’s special education law.
 It sets minimum requirements that all states have to follow.
 States then develop their own special education laws and regulations.
 Different states may use different words to describe certain disabilities or programs.
 They may have differing eligibility requirements and different processes of evaluation and placement.
 Some states offer programs not available in other states, and rural regions may have different systems for providing special education than suburban or urban areas.
 But they all must offer the same basic services, in keeping with the requirements of IDEA.

 Q: How can I learn about my “new” state’s laws and regulations?

 A: Each state publishes information about special education in their state.
 You can contact the State Department of Education, Special Education Division, and request a copy of their policies and procedures.
 This information may also be available online, at the State Department of Education’s website.
-Using NICHCY’s State Resource Sheet for the “new” state (the one you’re moving to), you’ll find the State Department of Education listed in the first section, under the header “State Department of Education: Special Education.”
+Using NICHCY’s State Organizations Search for the “new” state (the one you’re moving to), you’ll find the State Department of Education listed in the first section, under the header “State Department of Education: Special Education.”

 If your child is an infant or toddler (ages birth to the 3rd birthday), you will need to contact the lead agency for early intervention programs in the new state.
 In some states that’s the Department of Education, but in other states it may be the Department of Health or Human Resources.
-Again, the State Resource Sheet for the new state will come in handy.
+Again, the State Organizations Search for the new state will come in handy.
 You’ll find the contact information for the early intervention system in the new state listed in the first section, under the header of “Programs for Infants and Toddlers with Disabilities: Ages Birth through 2.”

 Q: When should I start this process?